-We also administer Hope Community, a rapid re‑housing program that serves homeless mothers and their children.
+The GRHC also administers Hope Community, a rapid re‑housing program that serves homeless mothers and their children.
 Referrals to this program are made through The Salvation Army.

 Our facilities include a Service Center that features 12 private apartments, each equipped with a kitchen, living room, bathroom and bedrooms appropriate to the family’s size.
 As residents gain the skills they need to progress toward independent living, they receive a Section 8 Housing Choice Voucher that empowers them to find private rental housing in our community.
 Hope Community employs on-site case managers to help link program participants with health care and child care, job training programs, transportation and many other needed resources.